Siphon880gh/devbrain/Scraping/Scrape circle.so/Scrape videos circle.so/_Scrape videos circle.so - Decided download multiple files (m3u8 non-headered files).md

-Depends on if there's a download button on the video player
+What type of download depends on if there's a download button on the video player

-There's a Download button - so it's not protected:
+If there's a Download button - it's not protected:

 ![[Pasted image 20251123192028.png]]

-If there's a download button, this document isn't the one to follow.
-Instead, refer to [[_Scrape videos circle.so - Decided download multiple files (mp4 direct files)]]
+Then this document isn't the one to follow.
+Instead, refer to [[_Scrape videos circle.so - Decided download multiple files (mp4 direct files)]] for unprotected mp4 scraping.

 ---